The step-by-step guide on how to block quote

-A block quote is a longer, freestanding quote that does not require the use of quotation marks, as the formatting indicates a piece of directly quoted text.
+A block quote is a freestanding, long quote that does not require the use of quotation marks, as the formatting indicates a piece of directly quoted text.

-Each citation style has different rules for the length of text that requires formatting as a block quote rather than a standard in-text quotation, starting as low as 30 words.
+Each referencing style has different rules for the length of text that requires formatting as a block quote rather than a standard in-text quotation, starting as low as 30 words.

 Example of a block quote

-Though Emily Bronte lived a sheltered life with no evidence of her having experienced any form of romantic relationship before her early death, she wrote of love with remarkable clarity and understanding.
+Though Emily Bronte lived a sheltered life with no evidence of her having experienced any form of romantic relationship before her early death, she writes on this subject with remarkable understanding.
 Quotes from the characters of Catherine and Heathcliff are particularly strong examples of this, as in the below passage of text from an impassioned speech by Heathcliff:

 Block quoting according to your citation style